Echo Mountain Uphill Access Policy

 - The uphill access ticket is available at the guest service desk during normal business operating hours.

-- Season pass holders may add Uphill Access to their current Echo Ski and Snowboard Season Pass for $50. *2018-2019 Season Pass holders may obtain an Uphill Access at no cost for the remainder of the 2018-2019 season.
+- Season pass holders may add Uphill Access to their current Echo Ski and Snowboard Season Pass for $50.

 - Day Use Uphill Access passes are available for $15.